00

 Are You Using Snowflake & Power BI?
 3 Reasons Sigma Is So Much Better

-Snowflake and Power BI are popular in the data & analytics world, especially among large enterprises.
+While popular across businesses of all sizes, Snowflake and Power BI have been particularly embraced by large enterprises as key tools in their data & analytics (D&A) stacks.
 However, this combination is often more about necessity than efficiency.
 It's time to consider a better alternative: Sigma.
-In this blog, we'll show you how using Sigma with Snowflake can revolutionize your D&A infrastructure and free you from the constraints of legacy BI systems.
+In this blog, we'll show you how pairing Sigma with Snowflake can elevate your D&A infrastructure and free you from the constraints of legacy BI systems.

 Data governance & Single Source of Truth (SSOT)

-• Data governance - Copying data out of your CDW into reporting silos introduces unnecessary risk to your organization.
-The robust security and governance measures maintained by IT are often missing in business lines, paving the way for shadow IT to emerge and complicate your operations.
+1. Data governance - Copying data from your CDW for reporting introduces unnecessary risks to your organization.
+The lack of comprehensive security and governance measures outside of IT departments can lead to the adoption of unapproved IT resources (shadow IT), increasing risks and complicating operations.

-• Single source of truth - Power BI’s Power Query offers robust data transformation capabilities, but this often leads to a chaotic array of disparate data models attempting to report on the same domain.
-While it might seem like a fast track to insights, it actually creates ongoing headaches for IT and leadership.
-The inconsistencies in reporting and analysis can be avoided by maintaining a Single Source of Truth (SSOT) in your Cloud Data Warehouse (CDW).
+2. Single source of truth - Power BI’s Power Query provides strong data transformation features, but it often results in a scattered mix of data models trying to report on the same domain.
+The inconsistencies in reporting and analysis can be avoided by maintaining a Single Source of Truth (SSOT) in your CDW.

 • Limited functionality: Direct Query mode in Power BI restricts developers from accessing the full suite of features available in Import mode.
-Power Query, Power BI’s ETL interface, is off-limits, and more critically, a substantial portion of DAX features are unavailable.
+Power Query, Power BI’s ETL interface, is off-limits; more critically, many DAX features are unavailable.
 This limitation means that the level of analysis achievable in Direct Query mode falls short compared to Import mode.

 • Query speed: Despite having a dedicated Snowflake connector, Power BI's Direct Query mode is notoriously slow and cumbersome.
-The inefficiency of query formation and transmission to the CDW highlights that Power BI is outdated, and designed for a different era of BI users and data strategies.
-In contrast, Sigma is purpose-built for cloud data warehousing, offering the fastest direct query times of any BI platform.
+How it processes and sends queries to the CDW reflects an outdated approach built for a different generation of BI users and data workflows.
+In contrast, Sigma is purpose-built for CDWs, offering the fastest direct query times of any BI platform.

 • Multiple languages - Power BI users need to learn two complex languages, M and DAX, which are challenging to pick up quickly.
 The complexity is such that third-party tools are often necessary to help users understand and manage the code.
 In contrast, Sigma’s syntax is easy to learn and apply.
 Most users get comfortable with Sigma’s calculations within a week or two.

 • Administration & gateways - Power BI's complexity and non-cloud-native nature place a heavy administrative burden on platform teams.
 Administrators must manage access, maintenance, data refreshes, and data sets stored in Power BI Service.
-Sigma, being cloud-native and directly querying CDWs, is vastly less complex and burdensome to administer.
+Sigma's cloud-native approach and direct querying of CDWs make it far less complex and burdensome to administer, freeing up your IT team for more strategic tasks.

 • Unintuitive UI - Despite Microsoft’s efforts to improve Power BI’s user interface, it remains clunky and hard to navigate.
 Sigma’s intuitive and streamlined UI makes our tool far more accessible and user-friendly.

-• Hidden costs of Power BI - Microsoft's pricing for Power BI might seem attractive at first glance, but beware of the hidden costs lurking beneath.some text
+• Hidden costs of Power BI - Microsoft's pricing for Power BI might seem attractive at first glance, but beware of the hidden costs lurking beneath.

 • Azure VMs and Gateway Software: Many Power BI users need Gateway software for on-premises to cloud connections or cloud security.
 While Gateways themselves aren't an extra cost, best practices dictate running them on Azure VMs.
 The data processed through these VMs adds to your expenses, sometimes inflating your total cost of ownership for Power BI by 33%.